RedFurrFox/Fake-Accounts/README.md

-# Fake-Accounts
+## Fake-Accounts
-Simple fake account generator that is made completely in python
+Simple fake account generator that is made completely in python with built-in password generator

+---

+## Notes Before Use:
+ - This tool is created ONLY for educational pourposes only
+ - I Am Not Responsible For Any Kind Of Reliable Lawsuits And Damages On What You Did Caused By The Wrong Use Of This Tool!!!
+It Is Up For The Person Who Used My Code On Any Bad Purposes Or NOT Intended Use Of My Tool (My Code, Your Shits)

 ---